-- SMART ACADEMICS blog post no. 4: How to make time for research?
+- Smart Academics Blog #4: How to make time for research?

-- Free expert guide “5 reasons why PhD students delay & how-to avoid”
+- Expert guide “5 reasons why PhD students delay & how-to avoid”

-- Free expert guide: “How to boost your productivity as a researcher”
+- Expert guide: “How to boost your productivity as a researcher”

-- Free expert guide “5 Strategies to Avoid Initial Paper Rejection”
+- Expert guide “5 Strategies to Avoid Initial Paper Rejection”

 - TRESS ACADEMIC course: Completing your PhD successfully on time

 - Nature (2019): “Being a PhD student shouldn’t be bad for your health”.
 Vol. 569, p.
 307.

 Do you want to complete your PhD successfully?

 If so, please sign up to receive our free guides.

 Photographs by Jon Tyson, Dollar Gill & Franck at unsplash.com